-As the use of body armour became popular in European armies, the significance of shields diminished at the same time.
-Towards the 13th century, body armour had become solid enough to withstand most battlefield weapons, although a shield still had its advantages.
+As the use of body armor became popular in European armies, the significance of shields diminished at the same time.
+Towards the 13th century, body armor had become solid enough to withstand most battlefield weapons, although a shield still had its advantages.

 The result was that although shields continued to be used in battles, they evolved into a new type later called the heater shield.
 A heater shield was essentially similar to a kite shield in shape but much smaller in size.

-The size of a heater shield made it adequate for only upper-body defence.
+The size of a heater shield made it adequate for only upper-body defense.
 This type of shield eventually came to be a part of the heraldic achievement.